Analyzing quantum entanglement with the Schmidt decomposition in operator space

-where the $\mu_i \geq 0$ are the decreasingly ordered operator Schmidt coefficients (OSC) and the $G_i^A$ (resp. $G_i^B$) form an orthonormal basis of Alice's (Bob's) operator space.
+Here, the $\mu_i \geq 0$ are the operator Schmidt coefficients (OSC), chosen to be decreasingly ordered, and if $\XX$ is a quantum state, then the largest one $\mu_1$ encodes the maximal correlation between two appropriately normalized observables.
+Further, the $G_i^A$ (resp. $G_i^B$) form an orthonormal basis of Alice's (Bob's) operator space.
 This means that $\tr(G_i^A G_j^A) = \delta_{ij}$, examples of such bases are the appropriately normalized Pauli or Gell-Mann matrices.
-Based on this we can directly write down our first main result:
+In fact, several works used the OSD, for example to analyze entanglement of mixed states \cite{cariello, cariello2, block, innsbruck} or dynamics \cite{rescentOSD}.
+We now write down our first main result, where we apply the OSD to a general operator $\XX$: